pygame-community/pygame-ce/docs/reST/ref/sdl2_video.rst

       Create a Window object that uses the same window data from the :mod:`pygame.display` module, created upon calling :func:`pygame.display.set_mode`.

+   .. method:: get_surface

+      | :sl:`Get the window surface`
+      | :sg:`get_surface() -> Surface`

+      Return a reference to the surface associated with the window.

+      .. seealso:: :func:`update_from_surface`

+      .. versionaddedold:: 2.4.0

+   .. method:: update_from_surface

+      | :sl:`Set the window as a modal for a parent window`
+      | :sg:`update_from_surface() -> None`
+      | :sg:`update_from_surface(rect1, rect2, ...) -> None`

+      Update content from the window surface to the window.

+      By default, this function will update the entire area of window.
+      Passing several rect like objects to update portions of the window.

+      .. versionaddedold:: 2.4.0

    .. method:: set_windowed

       | :sl:`Enable windowed mode (exit fullscreen)`